Heart Kent: Invicta in the 80s

 The lack of a single high-powered frequency for the east of the county was because of international frequency clearance problems due to the proximity to France across the English Channel.
 Instead three low-powered transmitters were installed in Ashford, Folkestone/Dover and Thanet.
 This problem did not affect BBC national and local radio, which use a single high-powered site at Swingate, near Dover.

+Medium-wave transmitters were located at Littlebourne (603 kHz) for east Kent and Hoo (1242 kHz) for west Kent.
+Both of these were closed on 30th April 2024.

 A few years after the rebranding of the station to Invicta Radio, the station became known as Invicta FM.
 Soon after, separate breakfast shows started to be broadcast to the following areas: